Views: 41 Author: Wang Publish Time: 2024-07-09 Origin: Site

-Hastelloy C4 2.4610 is nickel-chromium-molybdenum alloy with outstanding high-temperature stability as evidenced by high ductility and corrosion resistance even after aging in the 1200 to 1900ºF.
+Hastelloy C4 is a nickel alloy with outstanding high-temperature stability, high ductility and corrosion resistance.
 Hastelloy C4 alloy can be forged, hot-upset and impact extruded.
-Although the alloy tends to work-harden, it can be succesfully deep-drawn, spun, press formed or punched.
-And, C4 alloy is solution heat-treated at 1950ºF (1066ºC) and rapid quenched.
+Although the alloy tends to work-harden, it can be successfully deep-drawn, spun, press formed or punched.
+And, C4 alloy is solution heat-treated at 1950ºF (1066ºC) and rapidly quenched.

-Hastelloy C4 alloy is a member of the Hastelloy family, known for its excellent corrosion resistance and high temperature stability.
-JN is Hastelloy B2, B3, C22, C4, C276, C2000, X, G30 alloy supplier and manufacturer, our hastelloy alloys meet ASTM, ASME, DIN, BS, GOST, JIS, GB standards.
+Hastelloy C4 alloy is in the Hastelloy family, known for its excellent corrosion resistance and high-temperature stability.
+JN is a Hastelloy B2, B3, C22, C4, C276, C2000, X, and G30 alloy supplier and manufacturer; our Hastelloy alloys meet ASTM, ASME, DIN, BS, GOST, JIS, and GB standards.
 Products include plates, bars, forgings, pipe fittings, flanges, prefabricated pipes, etc.

-2.4610 Hastelloy C4 main chemical composition include nickel, molybdenum, chromium, and a small amount of carbon, silicon, iron and tungsten.
+Hastelloy C4 main chemical composition includes nickel, molybdenum, chromium, and a small amount of carbon, silicon, iron and tungsten.

 Molybdenum and chromium improve the corrosion resistance of the alloy, especially in reducing and oxidizing media;

-In terms of microstructure, Hastelloy C4 alloy is a stable austenite structure, which can maintain excellent mechanical properties and corrosion resistance at high temperatures.
-In addition, the trace elements and heat treatment process in the alloy refine the grain structure and reduce the defects at the grain boundaries, thereby improving the overall performance of the alloy.
+Hastelloy C4 alloy is an austenite structure, which can maintain excellent mechanical properties and corrosion resistance at high temperatures.
+In addition, the alloy reduces the defects at the grain boundaries, improving the overall performance.

 Composition | Value (%) |